Treasurer-depute

 The Treasurer-depute was a senior post in the pre-Union government of Scotland.
 It was the equivalent of the English post of Chancellor of the Exchequer.

-Originally a deputy to the Treasurer, the Treasurer-depute emerged as a separate Crown appointment by 1614.
-Its holder attended the Privy Council in the absence of the Treasurer, but gained independent membership of the Council in 1587 and sat in the Parliament of Scotland as a Great Officer of State in 1593 and from 1617 onwards.
+Originally a deputy to the Treasurer, the Treasurer-depute became a distinct Crown appointment in the early 17th century..
+Although originally serving as a deputy to the Treasurer, the office-holder gained independent membership in the Privy Council in 1587, before the position became a distinct Crown appointment in the early 17th century. and sat in the Parliament of Scotland as a Great Officer of State in 1593 and from 1617 onwards.